-In Nigeria, if you gain admission to study Physics and Computational Modelling at the university through JAMB UTME, you will study Physics and Computational Modelling for four years.
+In Nigeria, if you gain admission to study Physics and Computational Modelling degree course at the university through JAMB UTME, you will study Physics and Computational Modelling for four years.
 If you gain admission through direct entry, you will study this course for three years.
 And of course there is room for more years if you have extension; the aftermath of carryover courses.

 Physics and Computational Modelling is under which faculty in Nigeria?